FREE SHIPPING on orders of $85 or more

 French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
 Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Senechal is distinguished by a number of regional variations.
 The many spelling variations of the name include Sénéchal, Le Sénéchal, Sénéschal, Le Sénéschal, Sénécal, Sénégal, Sénécot, Sénécaut, Sénécaux, Seneschal and many more.

-More information is included under the topic Early Senechal Notables in all our PDF Extended History products.
+More information is included under the topic Early Senechal Notables in all our PDF Extended History products and printed products wherever possible.

-Senechal Settlers in the United States in the 18th Century
+Senechal Settlers in United States in the 18th Century

-Senechal Settlers in the United States in the 19th Century
+Senechal Settlers in United States in the 19th Century

-Senechal Settlers in the United States in the 20th Century
+Senechal Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.